⚠CAUTION: ALWAYS FOLLOW THE CHEMICAL MANUFACTURER'S DIRECTIONS, AND THE HEALTH AND HAZARD WARNINGS.

-1. Check and adjust pH and chlorine levels daily using required chemicals.
+1. Check and adjust pH and chlorine levels daily using the required chemicals.

 2. Check filter output daily.
-If flow is reduced, see Pump Troubleshooting Guide.
+If the flow is reduced, select your pump:

-3. Check filter for leaks.
-If leaks are found, tighten all connections, check O-rings for damage and liberally lubricate O-rings with silicon lubricant.
+3. Check the filter for leaks.
+If leaks are found, tighten all connections, check O-rings for damage, and liberally lubricate O-rings with silicone lubricant.
 See our O-Ring Care and Tips section for assistance.

 |“A/C” Filter Cartridge